kottans/frontend/tasks/html-css-responsive.md

 1. You did a lot already!
 If you honestly finished all the previous steps then go ahead and share it with others – post a message in [course channel][chat]:
-   `Responsive Web Design — #done` and add the link to your repo. **This step is important, as it helps mentors to track your progress!**
+   `Responsive Web Design — #done` (or `Responsive Web Design — #p2p-done` if you are p2p course student) and add the link to your repo. **This step is important, as it helps mentors to track your progress!**
 1. Study Extra Materials below to improve your skills.
    If you feel it affects your overall course performance consider reverting to those later e.g. when you have all mandatory tasks completed.